Outstanding animal colonies around the world

 - Black Hole of Andros – South Andros, Bahamas.
 300 m wide and up to 47 m deep round water filled sinkhole with a layer of violet jelly layer of bacteria at 18 meters depth.
 Microorganisms have heated up the water to 40°C.

 - Bracken Bat Cave – Texas, United States.
 Largest bat-colony and largest colony of mammals in the world.
 In the cave are living some 20 million Mexican free-tailed bats (Tadarida brasiliensis I.Geoffroy).

-- Monarch butterfly wintering trees – Michoacán and State of Mexico, Mexico.
-12 wintering habitats of the monarch butterflies.
+- Monarch Butterfly Biosphere Reserve – Michoacán and State of México, Mexico.
+Wintering habitats of the monarch butterflies (Danaus plexippus Linnaeus, 1758).
 Some trees are covered with a thick layer of millions of butterflies.

 - Narcisse Snake Pits – Manitoba, Canada.
 Location with unusual concentration of snakes.
 Here in limestone caverns are wintering tens of thousands of Red-sided Garter Snakes (Hamnophis sirtalis parietalis).
 Mass gatherings of these snakes can be observed in spring time.

 - Lagoa Salgada – Rio de Janeiro, Brazil.
 Hypersaline lagoon with unique columnar carbonate stromatolites – natural formations by 19 species of cyanobacteria.

 - Hamelin Pool and L’haridon Bight – Western Australia, Australia.
 Hypersaline shallows with unique biotope – active growth of stromatolites – oldest known form of life on Earth.
 Also other unique forms of life.